 - If you are trying to earn college units, visit the assist.org website and select the community college that you are considering.
 The website will help you identify CSU and UC transferable college courses.

 - If you are using a college class to satisfy a college subject (a-g) requirement, visit the University of California website

 - Science courses at the college level must have a lab component to be considered a UC laboratory science (subject d)

 - Classes taken at a community college will be recorded on a student's college transcript and will not be transferred back to the high school transcript.
 It is the student's responsibility to report college courses on college applications and submit official transcripts during the application process.

 - Because Homestead believes that students should balance their academic loads, students are limited to one college class per quarter/semester.
 Students with special circumstances must speak to their School Counselor and may possibly be referred to their Assistant Principal.

 - Students attempting to replace a D or F grade on their high school transcript should talk to their School Counselor about the courses they are considering.
 Some college classes do not replace high school course grades.

-Please send an email to your Guidance Counselor to processed with the application process.
+Please send an email to your School Counselor to processed with the application process.